 Vulnerability scanning tools

 Cyber security is a problem for businesses of all sizes.
-Whether you are an individual, a small business or a big business, it’s a ridiculous myth to consider small businesses have no valuable data on them.
+Whether you are an individual, a small business, or a big business, it’s ridiculous to consider small businesses have no valuable data on them.
 Only big businesses are concerned with data breaches.
 Or data breaches affect big organisations due to their reputation.

 Cybercriminals do not target businesses based on big or small; it is based on the effort required to compromise, the sensitivity of the information you hold and its value in the underground markets.
 ID frauds, sale of personally identifiable information (PII), health care records, payment information value in the underground markets is what drives criminals.